oracle/weblogic-kubernetes-operator/docs-source/content/security/openshift.md

 $ oc adm policy add-scc-to-user anyuid -z default
 ```

-and to annotate the WebLogic cotnainers, update the WebLogic `Domain` resource
+and to annotate the WebLogic containers, update the WebLogic `Domain` resource
 to include `annotations` for the `serverPod`.
 For example:

 ``` yaml